Are We There Yet? (film): Plot

 In Portland, Lindsey and Kevin Kingston are two mischievous siblings who sabotage the relationships of their divorced mother in a determined effort to keep her single until their parents reconcile.
-Meanwhile, single child-hating sports shop owner Nick Persons purchases a brand new Lincoln Navigator and boasts with his beloved bobblehead doll of Satchel Paige who comes to life of its own will though only Nick can hear him.
+Meanwhile, single child-hating sports shop owner Nick Persons purchases a brand new Lincoln Navigator and boasts with his beloved bobblehead doll of Satchel Paige who comes to life of its own will, though only Nick can hear him.
 After reaching his store, he witnesses a beautiful woman named Suzanne from across the street.
-On his way to talk to her, he is disgusted to find she has two kids, who turn out to be Lindsey and Kevin.
+On his way to talk to her, he is disgusted to find out that she has two kids, who turn out to be Lindsey and Kevin.
 Later that night, Nick runs into Suzanne and agrees to take her home after she has trouble with her car.
-As weeks go by the both of them bond and start getting closer to each other.
-On New Year’s Eve, when he brings her to the local airport to go to Vancouver for a business meeting, Suzanne’s ex-husband Frank calls to say he is sick and cannot bring the children to the airport, leaving her to put her trust in Nick.
+As weeks go by, both of them bond and start getting closer to each other.
+On New Year's Eve, when Nick brings Suzanne to the local airport to go to Vancouver for a business trip, Suzanne's ex-husband Frank calls to say he is sick and cannot pick up to see the children, leaving her to put her trust in Nick.

-Once at her house, he meets Kevin and Lindsey for the second time.
+Once at her house, Nick meets Kevin and Lindsey for the second time and their babysitter warns Nick he will fail as the kids fight over the front seat.
 The three go to the airport, where Kevin learns that corkscrews, a gift he got from Nick, are prohibited to bring onboard planes.
-Unable to get to a trash can, he slips the corkscrew in Nick's jacket pocket, which leads to Nick being tackled by security.
+Unable to get to a trash can, he slips the corkscrew in Nick's jacket pocket, which leads to Nick being subdued by security.
 They decide to take a train, but Kevin and Lindsey jump off to collect a cape from Kevin's action figure just as Nick boards with the train departing seconds later, forcing him to jump off and lose their luggage.
 They then reluctantly decide to drive.

-Believing Nick is only Suzanne's friend, Kevin and Lindsey are tamed but still continue to misbehave.
+Believing Nick is only Suzanne's friend, Kevin and Lindsey are tamed but still continue to make bad choices.
 Overhearing a phone call between Nick and his friend Marty, the two learn that Nick not only hates them, but also lied about not having feelings for Suzanne.
 Kevin fakes an asthma attack to lock Nick out of the car.
 Lindsey then tries to drive the car away, but fails due to not knowing how to drive, forcing Nick to chase after them and trying to get in from the rooftop.
-Lindsey drives the car into a lumberjack statue, causing its axe to hit Nick in his crotch.
-Later, Lindsey signals to truck driver Al Buck who believes that they have been kidnapped, causing Nick to accidentally drive his car into the woods, down a mountain and crash, resulting in heavy damage to the car, angering him further.
+Lindsey drives the car into a lumberjack statue, causing its axe to hit Nick in his groin.
+Later, Lindsey signals to truck driver Al Buck who believes that they have been kidnapped, causing Nick to accidentally drive his car into the woods and down a hill, resulting in heavy damage to the car, angering him further.
 Ultimately, the kids run away to visit their father in a train with Nick pursuing them on a horse until he falls off.